 Dark horses can be tricky!
 I have two main tips.
 The first is to make sure you have enough light reflecting back at the horse.
 I only use natural light, so I look for available reflectors (horse trailer, gravel road, etc).
 You could also use a collapsable light reflector, off-camera flash, etc. My second tip is to dodge the horse’s ears in Photoshop to bring them out against the back drop.

-I have a course coming out soon on how to take Black Blackground images and the first horse we use as an example is black if you want to see these tips in action!
-Sign up for my newsletter at the bottom of this page to get a BIG discount when this course is released!
+I have a course on how to take Black Blackground images here and the first horse we use as an example is black if you want to see these tips in action!

 When increasing your prices how do you try to keep your past clients, if it’s a big price jump.. do you offer any incentives or just tell them it’s the new price take it or leave it?